varunofficial2509/ineuron-ML/README.md

 # ineuron-ML
-subject : machina learning and deep learning all the assignment answers submitted to ineuron
+subject : machine learning and deep learning

+all the assignment answers submitted to ineuron